 Akira Kurosawa: [weather] Like in most Kurosawa films, rainy weather is present in a few scenes, increasing the effect of the characters' discomfort.
 The windy weather all throughout the film represents the chaotic life in the town.

 The trivia item below may give away important plot points.

-The massive amount of dust seen in the film being blown about the wind was actually imported by the truckload from an abandoned firing range.
-When the wind-machines started, it was nearly impossible for the actors to keep their eyes open because they were being engulfed in the dust.
-When Tatsuya Nakadai 's death scene, shot over the course of three days, with the combination of the fake blood and the blowing dust, made him break out in hives that lasted for weeks after filming.
+The massive amount of dust seen being blown about was actually imported by the truckload from an abandoned firing range.
+When the wind machines started, it was nearly impossible for the actors to keep their eyes open because they were being engulfed in the dust.
+When Tatsuya Nakadai was shooting his death scene, over the course of three days, the combination of the fake blood and the blowing dust made him break out in hives that lasted for weeks after filming.